DeFiVestor/website/packages/website/content/documents/privacy-policy.md

 description: Information for the website visitors regarding our policies with the collection, use, and disclosure of Personal Information regarding the service usage
 ---

-Rotki Solutions GmbH operates the Rotki website and Premium API subscription, henceforth known as the SERVICE.
+DeFiVestor Solutions GmbH operates the Rotki website and Premium API subscription, henceforth known as the SERVICE.

 This page is used to inform website visitors regarding our policies with